Crete travel guide & 25 photos to feed your wanderlust

 The famous Chora Sfakion

-Well, the island of Crete has accommodations for everyone.
+The island of Crete offers accommodations to suit everyone.
 That said, there are so many places to stay in Crete that it’s almost impossible not to find a decent room.
-Crete is also a destination for everyone: from campers to families, from budget travelers to luxury ones.
-From my side, I will tell you what I experienced and what my advice will be.
+Crete is also a destination for everyone, from campers to families, and from budget travelers to luxury seekers.
+From my perspective, I will share with you what I experienced and offer my advice.

 My suggestions for your accommodation in Crete